Players (2012 film): India

-Players had a wide release of over 2000 prints, but despite the film having an extensive promotion schedule it only opened to around 35–40% occupancy, as it failed to make any headway over the weekend, grossing ₹148 million.
-Daily collections were ₹46.0 million on Friday and ₹45.0 million on Saturday.
-There was a small rise on Sunday as the film made ₹57.5 million.
-On Monday, its revenues decreased as it made ₹22.5 million.
+Players had a wide release of over 2000 prints, but despite the film having an extensive promotion schedule it only opened to around 35–40% occupancy, as it failed to make any headway over the weekend, grossing ₹14.8 crore.
+Daily collections were ₹4.6 crore on Friday and ₹4.5 crore on Saturday.
+There was a small rise on Sunday as the film made ₹5.75 crore.
+On Monday, its revenues decreased as it made ₹2.25 crore.

 Collections decreased throughout the first week.
-On Tuesday the film grossed ₹16.5 million, on Wednesday it made ₹14.5 million and on Thursday ₹12.5 million, making the total first week revenues ₹215 million.
+On Tuesday the film grossed ₹1.65 crore, on Wednesday it made ₹1.45 crore and on Thursday ₹1.25 crore, making the total first week revenues ₹21.5 crore.
 The second Friday was extremely poor; Players grossed just 6 million compared to its reasonable first Friday gross of ₹46.5 million.
-Over its second weekend, even with a small increase on Saturday, the film only earned ₹25.0 million, taking its total 10-day collections to around ₹240 million.
-In its second full week Players grossed ₹59.2 million and in its third week it grossed ₹22.5 million taking the total three-week revenues to around ₹290 million.
+Over its second weekend, even with a small increase on Saturday, the film only earned ₹25.0 million, taking its total 10-day collections to around ₹24 crore.
+In its second full week Players grossed ₹5.92 crore and in its third week it grossed ₹2.25 crore taking the total three-week revenues to around ₹29 crore.
 Players saw a further drop in its fourth week, grossing 800,000, due to the release of Agneepath.
-After six weeks Players ended its total lifetime collections at ₹400 million.
+After six weeks Players ended its total lifetime collections at ₹40 crore.
 It was declared a Disaster by Box Office India.

 Overseas

-Players also failed to make an impact overseas, earning ₹44.0 million to ₹45.0 million on its first weekend.
+Players also failed to make an impact overseas, earning ₹4.4 crore to ₹4.5 crore on its first weekend.
 Its performance was dismal in Australia and below average in the UK and USA, although it performed respectably in the UAE and Fiji.
 It was most successful in New Zealand where it had the largest cinematic release of an Indian film in the country.
 11 prints were distributed to two of New Zealand's biggest cinema chains, Event and Hoyts.
 Players exceeded the previous record held by Don 2 (2011), which was released two weeks earlier with nine prints.